Things A Couple Therapy Book Won’t Tell You

 Arguing Is Fine

 While punching walls and throwing glassware is not encouraged, one of the persistent myths some relationship books keep alive is that the goal of a marriage is to work with zero friction.
 This is nonsense and sets quite impossible expectations.
-Even people who share their lives will have different goals, views, and priorities.
 A couple who never fights most likely has one partner who's never learned to be assertive or represents an environment where dissent isn't tolerated.

 Contrary to popular belief, arguing is often a sign of a healthy relationship.
 It suggests that both parties are comfortable communicating with one another and aren't afraid to discuss the ugly truths from time to time.
 It is important to argue because it is an emotional release that is human nature.
 A couple who is in tune with one another and wants to continue their relationship will talk about the issues calmly once the fight has concluded, leading to a happy home and life.